 I have 6 established Latham raspberry plants that I unfortunately need to move due to another project I am undertaking in my garden.
 From what I can see early spring is the ideal time to do this, but how?
 Do I have to take the entire root ball or will I get away with a smaller amount.
 I dread dong this but they are really excellent producers.
 Can anybody help?

-by: Krissie
+Posted by: Krissie (1 point) Krissie

 Posted: March 28, 2013